 Lorain County Updates

-Lorain County remains classified by the Ohio Department of Health at “Red Alert Level Three” on a public emergency scale of four for “very high exposure and spread.”
+The Ohio Department of Health continues to mark Lorain County at “Red Alert Level Three” out of a public emergency scale of four for “very high exposure and spread.”
 Level Three counties are advised to limit activities as much as possible.
-Lorain County must meet three benchmarks to move to a lower alert level: lower per capita case levels, lower community spread outside of congregate settings, and a lower seven-day average of new cases.

 More information on COVID-19 in Ohio is available through the ODH and LCPH websites, where case numbers are updated every weekday at 2 p.m.